kostrykin/LibCarna-Python/README.md

 python -m pip install --force-reinstall $(find . -name 'LibCarna_Python*.whl')
 ```

-To build against a development version of Carna, install it locally,
+To build against a development version of LibCarna, install it locally,
 ```bash
 LIBCARNA_SRC_PREFIX="../LibCarna" ./install_carna_dev.bash
 ```
 where you make `LIBCARNA_SRC_PREFIX` point to the source directory.

 This will create a local directory `.libcarna-dev`.
-The build process will give precedence to Carna from this directory over other versions.
-Simply remove `.libcarna-dev` to stop building agaisnt the development version of Carna.
+The build process will give precedence to LibCarna from this directory over other versions.
+Simply remove `.libcarna-dev` to stop building agaisnt the development version of LibCarna.